nstrayer/shinyswipr/README.md

 #shinyswipr

 A simple Shiny module for putting swipe based interfaces into shiny apps.
-Ever felt like shiny wasnt "tinder-y" enough?
+Ever felt like shiny wasn't "tinder-y" enough?
 Well here you go.

 ---

 ### Installation

-This package is currently not on Cran so the only way to install it is using github.
+This package is currently not on CRAN so the only way to install it is using github.

 ```r
 devtools::install_github("nstrayer/shinyswipr")